cleesmith/NiceGUI-primer/README.md

 # NiceGUI-primer
- NiceGUI documentation to be used as a primer for AI usage.
+ The plain text primer version of NiceGUI's documentation for usage with AI or as a portable offline file.

 ```sh
 cd NiceGUI-primer